void-hoge/hogemonitor/README.md

 ![](screenshot.png)

-- The default is battery, memory, CPU, GPU date and time monitor.
+- The default is battery, memory, CPU, GPU, date and time monitor.
   - Battery and GPU status will not displayed if it is unavailable.

 ## REQUIREMENTS